signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

+3Q-4Q 2023 - Use case driven improvements:

+ - call recording "time stamp matching" mode for reproducible, bit-exact media output files
+ - .rtp and .rtpdump format support
+ - codec configuration options for binary-only codecs with exit() and abort() calls, codecs with protected sections of source not permissible to modify
+ - improvements in low bit rate handling (e.g. EVS codec VBR mode)
+ - silence trim, re-sampling, and other wav file post-processing options
+ - further improvements in RTP media type auto-detection
+ - add DSFilterPacket() and DSFindPcapPacket() APIs in pktlib

+Bug fixes:

+  - debug mode added to codecs to help find subtle NaN and other floating-point issues in deployments on wide range of Linux and GLIBC versions
+  - fix EVS Player and AMR Player example/demo command lines (below).
+These were broken after not being retested after other improvements
+  - fix problem with high numbers of dynamic channels in a stream (high capacity RFC8108)

 1Q-2Q 2023 - Improvements over a wide range of areas, including:

  - mixed SIP and RTP stream handling